tduncan/tduncan.github.io/_posts/2020-05-19-game-of-life-first-test.md

 }
 ```

-One school of TDD thought advocates ask you to literally not write any production code, including the production class,
+One school of TDD thought advocates to literally not write any production code, including the production class,
 until a failing test requires it, and that a compiler error is a failing test.
 I've done that here for demonstration,
 but I personally don't find that level of rigor valuable.
 I strongly advise against creating method stubs, however, as
 exploring the API space within the tests from the perspective of a user can produce some surprising results.
 Often the